-- >>> Do not delete the contents of the c:\profile directory before installing Profile System Software 2.5.2. - 1.
-Log out of the system to ensure that no applications are running. - 2.
+Do not delete the contents of the c:\profile directory before installing Profile System Software 2.5.4.

+- 1. Log out of the system to ensure that no applications are running. - 2.
 Hold the Shift key down during start-up to prevent auto-logon as user profile. - 3.
 Log in as administrator.
 The default administrator password on a Profile system is triton. - 4.
 Run \releases\2.5\disk1\setup.exe from the Profile System CD-ROM.
 Use My Computer or Network Neighborhood to locate the appropriate CD-ROM drive, either the optional drive directly connected to your Profile system, or a drive on a remote machine accessible through a network connection.

-NOTE: You can also install Profile System Software 2.5.2 from diskettes that you make yourself.
+NOTE: You can also install Profile System Software 2.5.4 from diskettes that you make yourself.
 Refer to \releases\2.5\readme.txt on the Profile System CD-ROM for instructions on how to create Profile System Software diskettes.

 - 5. Follow the instructions displayed by setup. - 6.
 When prompted, confirm whether you are installing the software on a PC or a Profile system. - 7.
-After a successful installation, setup will shut down and prompt you to restart the system. - 8.
-After restarting, you must ensure that your Enhanced Disk Recorder (EDR) board contains the latest version of firmware.
+After a successful installation, setup will shut down and prompt you to restart the system.

+- 8. After restarting, you must ensure that your Enhanced Disk Recorder (EDR) board contains the latest version of firmware.
 Update the EDR firmware by following the instructions in "Updating EDR Firmware" on page 12. - 9.
 If your Profile system is connected to a Fibre Channel switch, you must also install the latest version of Fibre Channel switch-compatible microcode.
-Refer to "Updating Fibre Channel Microcode" on page 13 for instructions on how to do this. - 10.
+Refer to "Updating Fibre Channel Microcode" on page 13 for instructions on how to do this. - 10.Update your RS-422 interface board driver as described in "Updating the RS-422 interface board device driver" on page 14. - 11.
 Update your emergency repair disk by inserting the floppy disk in the A drive and running rdisk.exe.